 Contrast that with the US dollar or China Yuan, where they are devalued deliberately and more of it is printed.
 They don’t retain their value over time.
 A smart investment then is Bitcoin which is after all a currency and seemingly a good store of value.
 Of course, all currencies could be digitized, which means all the threats to crypto haven’t been uncovered.

-Speculation Will Meet Regulation
+Speculation Will Collide with Regulation

 Cryptocurrency began to draw a lot of speculative investor attention beginning last year.
 Investors flooded in including Elon Musk and Cathie Woods.
 Prices have skyrocketed, but it’s still volatile. and ready to plummet.
 This week’s drop is perfect evidence.
 Yet that’s our buy the dip opportunity.